Immigration & Students

 PREPARING FOR THE POSSIBILITY OF A PARENT’S ARREST OR REMOVAL

-Are there steps my family and I can take in case my undocumented parent or guardian is detained by immigration enforcement authorities?
+Are there steps my family and I can take in case my parent or guardian is detained by immigration enforcement authorities?

 YES.
 You and your family can talk about what to do if a parent or caregiver is detained by immigration enforcement authorities in the future.
 To help you in this conversation, check out the Family Preparedness Plan by the Immigrant Legal Resource Center.
-It is also important to update “emergency contact” information in your student file at school with information of a relative or friend who can be available to care for you.

 What else can I do to make sure that I am safe if my parent or guardian is detained by immigration enforcement authorities?